 Selling, general and administrative expenses.
-Selling, general and administrative expenses ("SG&A"), which were \$98.6 million for the year ended December 31, 2017, increased \$2.2 million from \$96.4 million for the year ended December 31, 2016.
+SG&A, which were \$98.6 million for the year ended December 31, 2017, increased \$2.2 million from \$96.4 million for the year ended December 31, 2016.
 The year-over-year increase was primarily due to \$6.8 million of incremental costs associated with our expansion into new geographic markets and strategic acquisitions as well as higher payroll costs to support operations, largely offset by lower bonus and profit sharing costs.
 Additionally, \$1.0 million of costs associated with activist investor activities were incurred in 2016.
 As a percentage of revenues, SG&A decreased to 7.0% for the year ended December 31, 2017 from 8.4% for the year ended December 31, 2016.